 Fall is here!
 It’s a time when leaves change and we change our home décor.
 But, that’s not the only thing that changes.
 Believe us when the frog tells you that invasive pests will come knocking at your door.
 In a process called overwintering, these pests change their behavior in order to survive during the winter months by finding lovely places to stay for winter (your home included).
 Sometimes, their predators follow.
 I, the frog, know that I wouldn’t want any unwanted pests at my pad ruining my Frogmas dinner parties.
-So, here at Bullfrog Pest Management, we’ve set up a checklist and valuable tid-bits on how to prepare and what to do about overwintering pests.
+So, here at Bullfrog Pest Control, we’ve set up a checklist and valuable tid-bits on how to prepare and what to do about overwintering pests.

 Know the science of overwintering: